Indian police charge owners as school fire toll hits 20 | Malay Mail

 “The fire was caused by a short-circuit in one of the air-conditioning ducts on the ground floor ... and spread to the third floor,” said Surat's fire and emergency services commissioner U. Upadhyay.

-The Takshashila Arcade had permission for just one floor but two additional storeys were illegally constructed on top, according to a chief fire official Basant Parekh.
+The Takshashila Arcade had permission for just one floor but two additional storeys were illegally constructed, according to a chief fire official Basant Parekh.

 “The coaching class owners had illegally occupied the terrace and had put up a makeshift dome,” he added.